scottishgovernment/resources.mygov.scot/_assessments/assessment-guide-to-writing-the-report.md

 The report will be sent to the service team for fact checking before it is published.

-If you’re a Lead Assessor and would like some support with this, contact the Digital First Team on **OCIOAssurance@gov.scot**.
+If you’re a Lead Assessor and would like some support with this, contact the Digital First Team at <a href="mailto:OCIOAssurance@gov.scot">OCIOAssurance@gov.scot</a>.